Krylov Complexity of Supersymmetric SYK Models: Krylov Complexity and the SYK Model

 \section{Krylov Complexity and the SYK Model}

 This section reviews the main ideas behind Krylov complexity and its application to the SYK model.
 Section \ref{subsec:krylov_space} introduces the notion of Krylov space and discusses how to construct it using the Lanczos algorithm.
-Then Section \ref{subsec:krylov_dimension} discusses the size of the Krylov space, called the Krylov dimension, and describes how to obtain bounds on it based on the degeneracies of the energy spectrum.
+Then Section \ref{subsec:krylov_dimension} discusses the size of the Krylov space, called the Krylov dimension, and describes how to compute it for $\mathcal{N}=2$ SYK and its deformations.
 Section \ref{subsec:krylov_complexity_entropy} concludes with a review of Krylov complexity and entropy.